aclissold/a-swift-summary/README.md

 #### :bulb: Associated Values

-The ability to associate values with members of an enumeration is a language feature I've never even heard of before, so that section is definitely worth reading twice.
+The ability to associate values with members of an enumeration is a language feature I've never even heard of before, so this section is definitely worth reading twice.

 <br />